bbauska/JS-g4g/README.md

     <figcaption>Stack.</figcaption>
   </figure>
 </p>
-<p>There are many real-life examples of a stack.
-Like, the stack of books in a library is
+<p>There are many real-life examples of a <b><mark>stack</mark></b>.
+Like, the stack of
-a good real-life example of a stack.
+books in a library is a good real-life example of a stack.
 If we want to clear the stack then we have to remove the first book or the top book of the stack, i.e. the book which has been placed at the bottommost position remains in the stack for the longest period of time.
 So, it follows the order LIFO(Last In First Out)/FILO(First In Last Out) order.</p>

-<p>In this article, we are going to tell how to build the stack visualizer from the
+<p>In this article, we are going to tell you how to build the <b><mark>stack visualizer</mark></b>
-scratch using HTML, CSS and Javascript.
+from the scratch using HTML, CSS and Javascript.
 In this stack visualizer, we have a bucket in which we can put the elements and the bucket has a limit of containing a certain number of elements.
 When the limit is crossed, but we try to put an element the stack overflow message will be displayed in the message box and then we need to pop the element from the stack to insert new elements.
 Also when we want to pop an element from an empty stack then the stack underflow message will be displayed in the message box.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Approach</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>The following approach will be utilized to create the Stack Visualizer:</p>
+<p>The following approach will be utilized to create the <b><mark>Stack Visualizer</mark></b>:</p>
 <ul>
   <li>Create a project folder and inside it create three files "index.html"(for writing
     the HTML), "style.css"(for writing the CSS), and "index.js"(for writing the js).
 You